Open-Source-Community-VIT-AP/AutoRoleBot/README.md

 git clone https://github.com/Open-Source-Community-VIT-AP/AutoRoleBot
 </pre>

-Once you have the source code, create a virtual environment using the following command, `python3 -m venv venv`
+Once you have the source code, create a **virtual environment** using the following command, `python3 -m venv venv`

-Enter the virtual environment using `venv/Scripts/Activate on your terminal`
+Enter the virtual environment using `venv/Scripts/Activate` on your terminal

-Once you are inside the virtual environment install dependancies using `pip install -r requirements.txt`.
+Once you are inside the virtual environment **install dependancies** using `pip install -r requirements.txt`.

-Finally, create a discord token.
+Finally, create a discord token and add it to the `.env file` Check `.env.example` for variable names.
 For more information, checkout this article https://www.writebots.com/discord-bot-token/.

 You are all set to start using the application now.